antronerds/r2-tutorials/docs/One_Gene_View.md

    By default, *the probeset with the highest average present signal (APS) is annotated as the default probeset in R2*.
 This APS signal is simply the average of all samples that are considered to express a selected gene (have a present call).
 After you enter the first letters for the mycn gene in the textfield, you can see the available probesets listed in a small dropdown.
 The default R2 probeset will be the first one in the list.
 Occasionally, other probesets assigned to the same gene could be of interest depending on the structure of the gene (for example a potential splice variant).
 By clicking the desired probeset in the small dropdown of the advanced search, these other probesets can be investigated.
 Also realize that the most informative probeset is re-determined by R2 in every dataset, sometimes resulting in a different probeset.
    The last column of the grid, named "R2 default", indicates whether the reporter is set as default in R2 (TRUE) or not (FALSE).
 This information is not available for each dataset in R2.

    The expression levels of datasets are by default converted to log2 values, thereby being the default setting in the tranformation box.
-This does not apply to datasets that contain ratios or logfolds such as methylation arrays, double labeling arrays, drug data etc. Other options for transformation are also avalaible when clicking the pulldown menu.
+This does not apply to datasets that contain ratios or logfolds such as methylation arrays, double labeling arrays, drug data etc. Other options for transformation are also avalaible when clicking the dropdown menu.

    ![](_static/images/Onegeneview/OneGene_multipleprobegrid3.png "Figure 2: By default the reporter with the highest expression level is selected")